-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Movement of vehicles along the site access road and onsite Moderate Determine the designated access routes for collecting and delivering, site entrance points, and parking areas, etc. 0&M As soon as the operation start and throughout operation period.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Develop a Traffic Management Plan Before the operation activities start and throughout operation period.
+Determine the designated access routes for collecting and delivering, site entrance points, and parking areas, etc. As soon as the operation start and throughout operation period.
 Determine requirements for regular maintenance of vehicles in line with national requirements and GIIP.
 Maintenance of vehicles will be undertaken in appropriate premises outside the project site.
-Specific waiting areas will be designated in suitable locations. х The movement of vehicles along the access road will be minimized to essential operational and maintenance related activities.
+O&M As soon as the operation start and throughout operation period.
+Movement of vehicles along the Minor Specific waiting areas will be designated in suitable locations.
+As soon as the operation start and throughout operation period.
+Negligible site access road and onsite The movement of vehicles along the access road will be minimized to essential operational and maintenance related activities.
+As soon as the operation start and throughout operation period.
 All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
 Reports will be documented as grievances and investigated.
-Speed limit to be established onsite (30 km).
+As soon as the operation start and throughout operation period.
+Speed limit to be established onsite (20 km/hr).
+Clearly signalled access roads As soon as the operation start and throughout operation period.

-4.2.8 Archaeology and Cultural Heritage
+4.2.9 Archaeology and Cultural Heritage